google/quota-monitoring-solution/README.md

 ### 3.10 Looker Studio Dashboard setup

 1. Go to the [Looker Studio dashboard template](https://lookerstudio.google.com/reporting/f5e179e9-29e1-46c2-a443-97f5e24edd64).
-    If this link is not accessible, reach out to quota-monitoring-solution@google.com to share the dashboard template with your email id.
     A Looker Studio dashboard will look like this:
     ![ds-updated-quotas-dashboard](img/ds-updated-quotas-dashboard.png)
 2. Make a copy of the template from the copy icon at the top bar (top - right corner)